An Open Letter to Prince Harry

 Let me give you the fair reading before we go further, because it is the honest one.

 The Invictus Games are real and remarkable.
 The mental health advocacy work — particularly the early years when speaking openly about therapy was professionally risky for a royal — was genuine and mattered and helped people.
-The impulse to escape an institution that was, by documented account, inadequately supporting Meghan's mental health was not invented.
+The impulse to leave an institution that was, by documented account, inadequately supporting Meghan's mental health was not invented.
 The family dynamics involved are genuinely complicated and do not reduce to a simple villain narrative in either direction.

 All of that is true and should be said clearly before the rest of the analysis continues.

 The problem is not what you left.
 The problem is the frame you built around leaving it.
+And then what happened to the Invictus Games once you got there.

+You had a path to do this well.
+A genuinely good one.
 You could have stepped back quietly.
 Built a private life with actual dignity — the dignity of someone who does not need to explain it.
 Protected your family without making the protection the product.
 Chosen purpose over performance.
 Funded the Invictus Games and let it speak.
 Become the modern blueprint for leaving an institution with grace.

 Instead, you torched the house and monetized the smoke.